jmichel7/UsingMerge.jl/README.md

 The wish for this started in
 [this thread](https://discourse.julialang.org/t/function-name-conflict-adl-function-merging/10335/7).
 At  the time I was very new to Julia  and did not think I could do anything myself about the problem.
-Now  two years  later, knowing  better Julia, I realized I can do something.
+Two years later, knowing better Julia, I realized I could do something.
 Here it is.

 I introduce the problem with an example.

-In  my big `Gapjm` package (a port of some GAP libraries to Julia) I have a function  `invariants` which computes the invariants of a finite reflection group.
+In  my `Gapjm`  package (a  port of  some GAP  libraries to Julia) I have a function  `invariants` which computes the invariants of a finite reflection group.
 However when  I use  `BenchmarkTools` to  debug for  performance my package, I have the following problem: